 You are eligible for a program extension if:

 - Your I-20 or DS-2019 has not yet expired.
 The expiration date is indicated in item 5 of the I-20 and item 3 of the DS-2019.

 - You have been continually maintaining lawful F-1 or J-1 status.

-Students in F-1 or J-1 status are required by law to comply with the regulations pertaining to their immigration status, including the program extension requirements discussed above.
+Students in F-1 or J-1 status are required by law to comply with the regulations pertaining to their immigration status, including the previously listed program extension requirements.
 Failure to apply in a timely manner for a program extension is considered a violation of status and will disqualify you from benefits such as employment eligibility.

 Frequently Asked Questions

 You must apply for a program extension before it expires.
 You should apply up to two quarters in advance if you have confirmed your academic plan and graduation date with your academic advisor/unit.